The Adventures of Buckaroo Banzai Across the 8th Dimension: Principal photography

-By the time of filming, Richter had compiled a 300-page book called The Essential Buckaroo that consisted of notes and had every incomplete script Mac Rauch wrote over the years.
+By the time of filming, Richter had compiled a 300-page book called The Essential Buckaroo that consisted of notes and every incomplete script Mac Rauch had written over the years.
 These included various references to a villain named Hanoi Xan, leader of the World Crime League.
-Begelman was adamant that Across the 8th Dimension would be the one and only Buckaroo movie and that all references to Xan be removed.
+Begelman was adamant that all references to Xan be removed.
 This included the removal of the original opening, which showed Buckaroo's father being killed by Xan and featuring Jamie Lee Curtis as Buckaroo's mother.
-The director later described Begelman as "our enemy for the entire movie."

 Principal photography began during the second week of September 1983 on locations in and around South Gate, an industrial suburb of L.A.
 Buckaroo's neurosurgery scene with New Jersey was shot at the Lakeview Medical Center in the San Fernando Valley.
 The jet car sequences were shot in October on a dry lake north of the San Bernardino Mountains.
 The vehicle was designed and built by Riva, art director Stephen Dane, and Thrust Racing owners Jerry Segal and George Hedebeck.
 Segal started with a Ford F-350 truck, reinforced the frame assembly, added the front end from a Grand National stock car, borrowed air scoops from a DC-3, and a one-man cockpit modeled after a Messerschmitt fighter plane.
 Under the hood, Segal modified the Ford engine with an oversized carburetor and nitrous oxide injectors.
 Northrop University loaned the production a working GE turbojet engine.
 The oscillation overthruster was created by Riva and visual effects supervisor Michael Fink out of a gyroscope to which a metal frame, wires, circuits, and tiny strobe lights were added.

 Cinematographer Jordan Cronenweth was initially hired as the film's director of photography but, halfway through production, producers replaced him with Fred J. Koenekamp.
 Several scenes shot by Cronenweth, including the iconic nightclub scene, are included in the final cut, though Cronenweth goes uncredited.